 |Houston, TX||v. +1.713.632.8653||f. +1.713.228.6605|

 Jeremy Herschaft is a member of our Maritime Emergency Response Team (MERT).

-Jeremy Herschaft concentrates his practice on all aspects of international and domestic corporate litigation and arbitration, with particular emphasis on the global maritime and oil & gas industries.
+Jeremy Herschaft represents publicly traded and privately owned companies in all aspects of international and domestic corporate litigation and commercial counseling, with particular emphasis on the global maritime and energy industries.

-- charter party, service contract, and other commercial disputes
+- commercial disputes involving charter party, service contract and other transportation related agreements

 - COGSA and multi-modal cargo damage claims

 - marine casualties and blue water incident investigations

 - maritime environmental law compliance and marine pollution investigations

 - recognition and enforcement of foreign arbitration awards and judgments in U.S. courts